3r1k4l1f3/rmFixlayout/README.md

 Then, find the folder containing all of the xhtml files\
 Now, do Win + R and enter `cmd`\
 Enter, `copy /b *.xhtml merged_book.html`\
-Now, run the script.
+Now, run the script by entering `python no-fixlayout`.
 This will out put a whole bunch of png files.\
 Once that is done, make it a compressed .cbz file using KCC.
 (Assuming that you're going to use a Kindle)